henryhcooperr/FaceRecognition-MultiArchitecture-Pipeline/standalone_face_recognition/README.md

 - All paths are relative to the project root
 - GPU support is automatic if available
 - Models can be resumed from checkpoints
 - Visualizations are automatically generated and saved
+- Comprehensive error handling and logging